-Andrews Kurth LLP, Houston, Texas, will pass upon the validity of the common units being offered and certain federal income tax matters related to the common units.
-Certain legal matters with respect to the common units will be passed upon for the underwriters by Vinson & Elkins L.L.P., Houston, Texas.
-Vinson & Elkins L.L.P. performs legal services for us from time to time on matters unrelated to this offering.
+Andrews Kurth LLP, Houston, Texas, will pass upon the validity of the notes, the guarantees and certain federal income tax matters related to the notes for Enterprise Parent and us.
+Certain legal matters with respect to the notes and the guarantees will be passed upon for the underwriters by Vinson & Elkins L.L.P., Houston, Texas.
+Vinson & Elkins L.L.P. performs legal services for Enterprise Parent and us from time to time on matters unrelated to this offering.